2MRD/animatedicom/README.md

 It is aimed at medical physics students who work with DICOM for their research, and who are looking for an eye catching animation for a conference presentation, or are just interested in exploring their data in 3D.

-This example code is discussed further on the <a href="https://2mrd.com.au/blog">2MRD blog</a>.

 ### Usage
 Use `animatedicom.py` to produce a series of frames as `.png` images.